omaryasser/TS-Chat/README.md

-# Description
+# TS Chat
-This is a simple client/server chat application implemented in JAVA.
+A Simple Client-Server Chat Application Implemented in JAVA.